ibm-cloud-architecture/refarch-cloud-data-analytics/PreWork.md

 ### Create a Bluemix space

+> **Note -**
+>
+> You may be prompted automatically to create a space if you do not have one defined.
+If not, follow the steps below.
+>

 <img src="./media/Step2-image-02.png">

 1. **Select** the account information area in the top right corner of your Bluemix home page.